Consolidation Testing - An Introduction

 British Standard 1377 Part 5

-With additional equipment it is also possible to perform permeability analysis.
-It is also possible to upgrade the automatic consolidation systems to undertake unsaturated consolidation testing.
 Other non-standard methods exist for consolidation testing such as Constant Rate of Loading (CRL), Constant Pore Pressure Gradient (CG) and Consolidation with Control of Back Pressure (BPC) all of which are outside the scope of this document.

-8. Test Procedure – One-Dimensional Consolidation
+8 Test Procedure – One Dimensional Consolidation

-25, 50, 100, 200, 500 kPa
+25, 50, 100, 200, 50kPa

-12.5, 25, 50, 100, 200 kPa
+12.5, 25, 50, 100, 200kPa

-Each loading is performed until the sample has stopped decreasing in height.
-Then the next loading is applied to the sample.
+Each loading is performed until the sample has stopped decreasing in height, then the next loading is applied to the sample.
 From this a number of variables and properties can be calculated such as:

 Mv (Coefficient of Volume Compressibility) – How long does the consolidation take to happen